 From 2005 to 2015, KCRC experienced a steady decline in its primary road condition ratings, due in large part to the reduction in services and road improvements caused by a combination of decreases in MTF revenue and increases in costs.

 With the implementation of the new funding package, by 2021, KCRC plans to double its annual investment in primary road construction and preservation and expand the network’s number of all season roads.
-KCRC’s objective is to restore primary road condition ratings to 90% rated Good or Fair.
+KCRC’s objective is to restore primary road condition ratings to 90% rated Good or Fair by 2025.

 The new transportation funding package will allow KCRC to increase investment in local roads.